 If you have a previous generation of Disklavier and haven’t updated its firmware since October of 2020, it is absolutely necessaryto update it before attempting to connect to the internet.
 Your Disklavier will tell you it isn’t connected to the internet no matter what you do until the firmware is updated.

 Yamaha Disklaviers are an innovative fusion of digital and acoustic engineering.
-They allow you to experience famous, concert pianists performing right in your living room, on your own piano.
+They allow you to experience famous, concert pianists performing right in your living room, on your piano.
 They’re an excellent tool for both entertainment and for learning.
 And of course, they’re just fun to watch.
-Check out this beautiful 2009 Yamaha GC1 Disklavier playing Billy Joel’s Piano Man that I recorded last summer.
+Take a look at this beautiful 2009 Yamaha GC1 Disklavier playing Billy Joel’s Piano Man that I recorded last summer.

-All you have to do to keep your piano connected is plug them in!
+These devices are effortless to use once they’re paired: All you have to do to keep your piano connected is plug them in!
+They’re also encrypted and safe.

 Before I go to a customer’s house, I label one of them with “Piano,” printed in 18pt text on a piece of plain white paper and covered with tape.
 It’s much less likely to get unplugged this way!